dschn/stocktwits-text-js/README.md

 # stocktwits-text-js

 A Javascript library that provides text processing routines for StockTwits Messages.
 This library provides autolinking and extraction for cashtags.
+Modeled after Twitter's excellent text processing libraries.

 ## Cashtag Examples